tooksome/tooksome.github.io/index.md

 ## Support Tooksome

-To help support tooksome, [click this link](http://j.mp/tooksome-amazon) and then shop on Amazon — maybe stock up on [toilet paper](http://j.mp/tksm-amz-tp) or [a good book](http://j.mp/tksm-amz-bd4c).
+To help support tooksome, <a href="https://j.mp/tooksome-amazon" rel="sponsored">click this link</a>
+ [click this link](http://j.mp/tooksome-amazon) and then shop on Amazon — maybe stock up on [toilet paper](http://j.mp/tksm-amz-tp) or [a good book](http://j.mp/tksm-amz-bd4c).
 You don't pay any more than normal, and you don't have to buy any specific product we link to.
 ## Coming Soon

 To join our mailing list, email flip@tooksome.com